nshiab/simple-data-analysis/README.md

 -   To ease the way for non-coders (especially journalists and web developers) into the beautiful world of data analysis and data visualization in JavaScript.

 SDA is based on [duckdb-node](https://github.com/duckdb/duckdb-node) and [duckdb-wasm](https://github.com/duckdb/duckdb-wasm).
 DuckDB is a high-performance analytical database system.
 Under the hood, SDA sends SQL queries to be executed by DuckDB.

-You also have the flexibility of writing your own queries if you want to.
+You also have the flexibility of writing your own queries if you want to (check the [customQuery method](https://nshiab.github.io/simple-data-analysis/classes/SimpleDB.html#customQuery)) or to use JavaScript to process your data (check the [updateWithJS method](https://nshiab.github.io/simple-data-analysis/classes/SimpleDB.html#updateWithJS)).

 Feel free to start a conversation or open an issue.
 Check how you can [contribute](https://github.com/nshiab/simple-data-analysis/blob/main/CONTRIBUTING.md).